tarantuli/enchanters-manual/complete-setup-guide.md

 ## Initial magical artifact

 1. If you chose basic fists as the starting items:
    1. Give each player a *fist* card.
-This is placed face up in his item stack.
+This is placed face up in their item stack.
 1. If you chose banners as the starting items and chose to use completely random banners:
    1. Give each player two random banner cards.
-    1. The player chooses one of these cards and places it face up in his item stack.
+   1. The player chooses one of these cards and places it face up in their item stack.
 The other card is discarded.
 1. If you chose banners as the starting items and chose to use the kingdom related banners:
    1. Gather the banners associated with the selected kingdoms, shuffle them, and deal one to each player.
-    1. This is placed face up in his item stack.
+   1. This is placed face up in their item stack.
 1. If you chose basic enchanting as the starting items:
    1. Give each player an *enchanting* card.
-This is placed face up in his enchantment stack.
+This is placed face up in their enchantment stack.
 1. If you chose classes as the starting enchantments and chose to use completely random classes:
    1. Give each player two random class cards.
-    1. The player chooses one of these cards and places it face up in his enchantment stack.
+   1. The player chooses one of these cards and places it face up in their enchantment stack.
 The other card is discarded.
 1. If you chose classes as the starting enchantments and chose to use the kingdom related classes:
    1. Gather the classes associated with the selected kingdoms, shuffle them, and deal one to each player.
-    1. This is placed face up in his enchantment stack.
+   1. This is placed face up in their enchantment stack.

 ## Village card selection